 The former Military Hospital in Gouda is a listed monument, originally built in 1870.
 It is a fine example of early 19th century architecture, with a large garden including monumental trees.
 The building counts two stories of 5 meters high, and an attic with so-called Philibert trusses, trusses made from trees that have grown crooked deliberately.

 White House Development

 6 monumental villas, between 350m2 – 400 m2

 In the 70s the building is rebuilt as office for the state administration and got the inscription: Rijks-administratie.
 At that time an emergency staircase is added on the outside and the whole building is provided with lowered ceiling boards.

-These later additions have been removed and the building is redeveloped with 6 luxury vertically linked villas (350-400 m2).
+These later additions will be removed and the building will be redeveloped with 6 luxury vertically linked villas (300-400 m2).
 The villas extend over four or five floors, from basement to attic.
-Buyers were able to choose their own customized interior.
+Potential buyers are able to choose their own customized interior.
 All homes also have a private outdoor space, besides the shared use of the large monumental garden.